Skip to Main Content

 What to Expect at the IEP Meeting

-In either case, parents will receive a final copy of the child’s IEP, and the IEP team will provide key school personnel with individually tailored recommendations to serve the student.
+The parents will receive a final copy of the child’s IEP, and the IEP team will provide key school personnel with individually tailored recommendations to serve the student.

 The first five years of your child's development are crucial.
 The Child Find Team at San Juan BOCES is available to provide FREE screenings and evaluations for children birth to 5 years of age who are suspected of having a developmental delay or disability.
-These screenings can answer many questions about your child's development, and are intended to identify children who may need extra support.
+These screenings can answer many questions about your child's development and are intended to identify children who may need extra support.

-The Child Find Team includes: The Child Find Team includes early childhood special educators, occupational therapists, physical therapists speech/language pathologists, school psychologists, and school social workers.
+The Child Find Team includes early childhood special educators, occupational therapists, physical therapists, speech/language pathologists, school psychologists, and school social workers.

 FAQs: